 And that’s just the beginning of the problem with commercial cat food.

-In our upside down world we live in today, money is the sole motivator in almost every industry.
 People will often do anything to save their cat.
 So the industry doesn’t just cater to this, it spreads misinformation that can never be verified, simply to frighten you into spending more money with them.

 And it has worked so well, that now people DEMAND antibiotics, etc for conditions that the vets know full well will heal on their own.